-The Company's exposure to risk such as data theft, conduct regulatory breaches and customer service interruption due to IT systems failure increased in 2016 as a result of the following factors:
+The Company's exposure to risk such as data theft, conduct regulatory breaches and customer service interruption due to IT systems failure increased in 2017 as a result of the following factors:

-- The increasing importance to the Company's strategy of digital interaction with its customers and advanced data analytics. - The conduct agenda of the European Insurance and Occupational Pensions Authority ("EIOPA"), the FCA and other regulators. - The increasing cyber security threat, as evidenced by a number of high profile cyber security breaches for corporates in the UK and elsewhere.
+- The increasing importance to the Company's strategy of digital interaction with its customers and advanced data analytics. - The increasing cyber security threat, as evidenced by a number of high profile cyber security breaches for corporates in the UK and elsewhere. - The forthcoming introduction of the EU General Data Protection Regulation (GDPR) legislation.